 Dune Graphic Novel

 The original Dune is set to receive an adaptation in the form of a graphic novel.
-It will be released in 3 parts with the first edition set for October of 2020.
+It will be released in 3 parts with the first edition set to be published on November 24th (previously October).
 For a full description of the graphic novel read my preview.
 The graphic novel will feature illustrations by Raúl Allén and Patricia Martín and a cover by Bill Sienkiewicz.
 I hope the graphic novel will do justice to the original and increase readership of the series.

 Prelude to Dune comic adaptation

 But that is not all, besides the graphic novel a comic book adaptation of the novel Dune: House Atreides is also in the works.
 It is being produced by Boom!
-Studios as a twelve issues limited series set for the fall of 2020.
+Studios as a twelve issue limited series set for the fall of 2020.
+The illustrator is Dev Pramanik while Alex Guimarães will act as colorist.
+The covers will be made by Jae Lee and Dan Mora.
 Efforts are being coordinated with Abrams ComicArts who are working on the graphic novel.
 As such the series based on the novels written by Brian Herbert and Kevin J. Anderson is being used as an introduction to the Dune universe.
 Considering it covers events immediately preceding the original novel it is no doubt intended to familiarize readers.

 With that, the list of the Dune book series is complete.
 Unless, of course you add non-canon companion books.